Andy Moody

 Biography

-Andy is a partner in the Baker McKenzie Dispute Resolution team based in London.
+Andy is a partner in the Baker McKenzie Dispute Resolution team based in London and the Global Head of the International Arbitration Steering Committee.
 He advises clients on international, commercial and investment treaty arbitration as well as in complex, often multijurisdictional litigation, mediations and expert determinations.
 He also advises clients on issues pertaining to private and public international law.

 Practice Focus

-The majority of Andy's work is cross-border and for clients in the energy, financial services, aviation, diversified industrials, and telecommunications sectors.
+The majority of Andy's work is cross border and for clients in the energy, financial services, aviation, diversified industrials, and telecommunications sectors.
 Andy has advised on many disputes in Eastern and Western Europe, the CIS, the Middle East and Asia.
 He has acted as advisor and advocate in many international arbitrations under the ICC, LCIA, UNCITRAL, SIAC, CAS, ICSID and LMAA arbitration rules, and in ad hoc arbitrations.
-Andy also sits as arbitrator and serves as vice chair of the International Institute for Conflict Prevention and Resolution (CPR)'s Committee on Energy, Oil and Gas.
+Andy also sits as arbitrator.

 Representative Legal Matters

-• Advised European Bank for Reconstruction and Development (EBRD) in two arbitrations related to a loan provided to a project in Armenia.
-The arbitrations are subject to English procedural and substantive law, are governed by the UNCITRAL Rules and have the LCIA as appointing authority.
+- Advising European Bank for Reconstruction and Development (EBRD) in two arbitrations related to a loan provided to a project in Armenia – The arbitrations are subject to English procedural and substantive law, are governed by the UNCITRAL Rules and have the LCIA as appointing authority.

 Professional Associations and Memberships

-• Member, Steering Committee - Young Attorneys in Alternative Dispute Resolution (Y-ADR)
+- Young Attorneys in Alternative Dispute Resolution (Y-ADR) - member of the steering committee

 Admissions